abe-mart/TerraRoad/README.md

 except for the path (not sure if this is necessary), and saved as an SVG file.

 ### Using TerraRoad
-Once the input files are ready, launch TerraRoad from the TerraRoad.exe executable.
+Once the input files are ready, launch TerraRoad it's python script as described above.
 You should see a little window appear with some buttons and sliders.
 Use the buttons to select your EXR and SVG, and then select a folder where the output files will be placed.
 Click 'Create Road', and wait for your road to build.
 This can take several minutes depending on your settings and heightfield resolution.
 The output folder should open automatically when complete.